DIY (DO-IT-YOURSELF) SELF-HYPNOSIS TIPS ON THIS PAGE INCLUDE:

 – If you’re watching television while eating, you’re not paying attention to your food and drink experience and will over-consumer;

 – If you’re not checking in on when you are full, you will find that you become queasy, or you are unable to physically move or bend over to pick up something, for instance (you may even feel like your food is rising to your throat, you may feel like vomiting right after consuming, or you feel sick later);

 – If you’re eating with a group, this has a same impact as eating while watching television.
 (Find a way to follow above-mentioned steps subtly.
 Most will have no idea what’s going through your mind.)

-For more information on other positive hypnosis techniques, go to the Positive Hypnosis (book) page and go to the “Education” section of this website for free training videos, and online interactive training for fee (notice, particularly, information on how the brain works).
+For more information on other positive hypnosis techniques, go to the Positive Hypnosis (book) page, go to the “Education” section of this website for free training videos, and online interactive training for fee (notice, particularly, information on how the brain works).
 Self-facilitation, on-line training options.